FAQ about Managed Service for OpenSearch

 93 | 28,000/5,600 | 110/82 |

-To increase the maximum IOPS and bandwidth values and make throttling less likely, increase the storage size or switch to a faster disk type by restoring the cluster from a backup.
+To increase the maximum IOPS and bandwidth values and make throttling less likely, expand the storage or switch to a faster disk type by restoring the cluster from a backup.

 Can I connect to cluster hosts over SSH or get superuser privileges on hosts?